curtcox/elizabot-js/README.md

 This implementation is provided for educational purposes.

-# ElizaBot.js Determinism Test
+# ElizaBot Browser Determinism Tests

-This project tests whether elizabot.js produces deterministic outputs given the same inputs and random seed.
+This project tests whether elizabot-browser.js produces deterministic outputs given the same inputs and random seed.

 ## Files

 - `elizabot.js` - The original ElizaBot implementation
+- `elizabot-browser.js` - The browser implementation with seeded randomness
 - `eliza-inputs.txt` - Original set of inputs
 - `eliza-inputs-short.txt` - A shorter conversation
 - `eliza-inputs-family.txt` - Family-related conversation including "Dad" and "Are you my father?"